ismaelit/WAVESHARE_RS485_ETH_Pymodbus_Eletechsup/README.md

 - ✅ Uses pymodbus 3.11.1+ library
 - ✅ More features (status reading, better error handling)
 - ✅ More robust for complex applications
+- ✅ Automatic retry with reconnection (3 attempts) for network stability

 ## Installation